WellWired Journal

 What AI can help with

-AI can draft itineraries, suggest places to visit, and build a day by day plan.
+AI can draft itineraries, suggest places to visit, and build a day-by-day plan.
 It can also help you compare options, like a beach holiday versus a city break.

 It's also good at practical tasks, like creating packing lists or adjusting a plan for rainy weather.